leonkoech/Lunchbox.io/README.md

 # Lunchbox.io
 A php webapp that has a  similar structure as the medium website.

-For example; claps,membership payment,public articles,private articles,verification and more.

-## Side note

-The ui isn't looking that great.
-That is upto whoever adopts the project The backend and the front end work fine.
+Well sort of.

-### Algorithm
+## Algorithm

 A user has the options of having a free or paid account.